Neville Marriner

 Sir Neville Marriner, (15 April 1924 – 2 October 2016) was an English conductor and violinist.
-Described as "one of the world's greatest conductors", Gramophone lists Marriner as one of the 50 greatest conductors and another compilation ranks Marriner #14 of the 18 "Greatest and Most Famous Conductors of All Time".
+Described as "one of the world's greatest conductors", Gramophone lists Marriner as one of the 50 greatest conductors and another compilation ranks Marriner number 14 of the 18 "Greatest and Most Famous Conductors of All Time".
 He founded the Academy of St Martin in the Fields, and his partnership with them is the most recorded of any orchestra and conductor.

 Early life

 Marriner was born in Lincoln, England, the son of Herbert Marriner, a carpenter, and his wife Ethel (née Roberts).
 He was educated at Lincoln School (then a grammar school), where he played in a jazz band with the composer Steve Race.
 He initially learned the violin as well as the piano from his father, and later studied the violin with Frederick Mountney.

 In 1939 he went to the Royal College of Music in London, where he studied with the violinist William Henry Reed and was able to play among the second violins of the London Symphony Orchestra, conducted by Henry Wood, because many of its members had joined up after the outbreak of the Second World War.
 He joined up himself in 1941, serving in a reconnaissance role in the British Army, but was invalided out in 1943 with kidney problems.
 He returned to the Royal College, although Reed had died in the meantime.
 He then attended the Paris Conservatoire, where he studied with the violinist René Benedetti.